 What are the consequences of a recession?

 A recession has many consequences.
 And none of them are really good!

 The first consequence is that many companies will cut jobs.
 And many companies will also close down, causing even more job cuts.
 It will lead to a significant unemployment rate.
 All recessions see a rise in unemployment.
 And of course, when people lose their job, they spend less, and this contributes to the problem itself by making it worse.
 Companies often reduce wages during prolonged crises for those that still have a job.

 Companies will also cut their spending, such as research and buying new equipment.
 Once again, this will lead to even less global spending and will contribute to the recession itself.

 The stock market generally falls sharply during a recession.
 Many people need to sell their stocks because they need the money.
 It will drive the prices down.
 And very few people will continue investing during a crisis.

 Overall, these things are highly related to one another.
-Spending leads to economic decline, which leads to job losses and which lead to more spending reduction.
-This is a cycle that is difficult to break.
+Spending leads to economic decline, which leads to job losses and which leads to more spending reduction.
+It is a cycle that is difficult to break.